-Key information / requirements: Between five and seven hours in the saddle per day.
-You must be comfortable at all three paces (walk, trot and canter).
-You must be physically fit.
+Key information/requirements: Between six and eight hours in the saddle per day.
+You must be comfortable at all three paces (walk, trot and canter) and physically fit.
 This programme is aimed at intermediate and advanced riders and it is not suitable for beginners or riders with only limited experience.
 The terrain is varied and there may be long trots and gallops along the way.

 Equipment: It is possible to hire riding hats and chaps on site.
 The following items are essential: waterproofs, layers (it can be cold at altitude), boots and chaps, and sun cream.

-Meals: Picnic lunches, typical Sicilian dinner in the evening (minimum four courses).
-Refined Sicilian cuisine prepared with local produce.
-Evening meals include: starter, pasta course, meat / main course, dessert, wine, water and digestif (liqueur, grappa, limoncello or other available options), coffee or tea.
-Continental or American-style breakfasts on request.
-For groups of four or more riders, picnic lunches are provided by support vehicle (together with tables, chairs and cutlery) and include: fresh bread, salad, cheeses, olives, charcuterie, Sicilian specialities, wine or other drinks on request, coffee or tea.
-For groups of less than four riders, picnic lunches consist of sandwiches and fruit (carried in saddlebags).
+Meals: Evening meals consist of authentic Sicilian cuisine prepared with local produce.
+A typical evening meal will include: a variety of starters, a pasta course, a meat/main course, dessert, wine, water and a digestif.
+Picnic lunches are provided by support vehicle (together with tables, chairs and cutlery) and include: fresh bread, salads, cheeses, olives, charcuterie, Sicilian specialities, wine or other drinks on request, coffee or tea.

 We have a great range of horse riding holidays as well as riding breaks in Cheshire offering tuition in all disciplines and hacking out on well trained horses into Delamere Forest.
 Please have a browse through our full range of equestrian holidays.